-WhatsApp adds a highly requested feature: Messaging from multiple devices
+Analysis | WhatsApp adds a highly requested feature: Messaging from multiple devices

 Technically, yes.

 All of WhatsApp’s usual security and privacy measures remain in place.
-Consider your conversations: the company encrypts them end-to-end by default, which means the contents of those messages are scrambled and unintelligible to anyone apart from you and the intended recipients.
+Consider your conversations: The company encrypts them end to end by default, which means the contents of those messages are scrambled and unintelligible to anyone apart from you and the intended recipients.
 Thankfully, that remains true when you’re taking part in those conversations from multiple devices.

 Of course, there are some new security features at play here, many of which work entirely behind the scenes.
-Unlike the old days of using WhatsApp on the web, for instance, the devices you connect to your account will get their own set of unique encryption keys.
+Unlike the old days of using WhatsApp on the Web, for instance, the devices you connect to your account will get their own set of unique encryption keys.
 Even if a hacker manages to compromise one device’s set of keys, they can’t be used to decrypt messages sent to someone else — or to another one of your devices — because WhatsApp encrypts each outgoing message specifically for each gadget.
 (If you’re in the mood for even more technical rigor, the company has a white paper outlining all the juicy details.)

 With all of that said, you’ll still have to remain vigilant if you decide to use WhatsApp on multiple devices.
-It’s always a good idea to double-check which devices are already connected to your WhatsApp account in the app’s settings, since you have the power to remotely log out of any you don’t recognize.
+It’s always a good idea to double-check which devices are already connected to your WhatsApp account in the app’s settings because you have the power to remotely log out of any you don’t recognize.
 WhatsApp also has a feature you can enable that requires a face or fingerprint scan before you can access the app — if you already have that enabled, you’ll be asked to authenticate yourself again before you get to connect another device to your account.

-And finally, since more screens means more visibility, do yourself a favor and make sure the gadgets you’re connecting to the service all have secure PINs or passwords of their own.
+And finally, because more screens means more visibility, do yourself a favor and make sure the gadgets you’re connecting to the service all have secure PINs or passwords of their own.

 Should I bother?

 Well, it depends.
 WhatsApp says users have been asking for a more elegant way to use one account with multiple devices for years, and the approach the company came up with is a big improvement over what users were already accustomed to.
-It’s also worth noting this is one of a handful of new features WhatsApp has begun testing to keep its service competitive with rivals like Telegram, Snapchat, and Signal.
+It’s also worth noting this is one of a handful of new features WhatsApp has begun testing to keep its service competitive with rivals like Telegram, Snapchat and Signal.

 So, yes, WhatsApp could become much more convenient in the coming months.
-But if you gave up on the service out of principle due to privacy concerns — as some users did after the service announced its updated privacy policy — I’m not sure this will be enough to change your mind.
+But if you gave up on the service out of principle because of privacy concerns — as some users did after the service announced its updated privacy policy — I’m not sure this will be enough to change your mind.

-Even though the contents of your messages remain encrypted and inaccessible by anyone at WhatsApp, the company still has access to information like your phone number, IP address, and “information on how you interact with others,” and can share that data with other companies Facebook owns.
+Even though the contents of your messages remain encrypted and inaccessible by anyone at WhatsApp, the company still has access to information like your phone number, IP address and “information on how you interact with others” and can share that data with other companies Facebook owns.

 After WhatsApp made that sharing relationship clear earlier this year, millions of people reportedly installed competing messaging apps to escape Facebook’s reach.
 (For what it’s worth, WhatsApp says its pool of users has “continued to grow throughout the year.”)

-WhatsApp also routinely complies with governments and law enforcement agencies that request certain kinds of user and conversation data, and we’ve seen how problematic that can be in hotspots of unrest like Hong Kong.
+WhatsApp also routinely complies with governments and law enforcement agencies that request certain kinds of user and conversation data, and we’ve seen how problematic that can be in hot spots of unrest like Hong Kong.

-If WhatsApp’s relationship with its parent company or the governments of the world gives you pause, it doesn’t matter how more convenient the service gets — go with your gut and steer clear.
+If WhatsApp’s relationship with its parent company or the governments of the world gives you pause, it doesn’t matter how much more convenient the service gets — go with your gut and steer clear.